KognitionAI/pilecv4j-opencv-packaging/README.md

 ### Manually buildng OpenCV on Windows

-If you don't want the SIFT algorithm it's possible to just install the OpenCV binaries rather than build locally and then just use `package.sh` to package the JNI binaries for use with `com.jiminger.utilities`.
+If you don't want the SIFT algorithm it's possible to just install the OpenCV binaries rather than build locally and then just use `package.sh` to package the JNI binaries for use with `ai.kognition.pilecv4j`.
 If you insist on building it manually this description might help:

 I managed to build OpenCV (3.3.1) on Windows using the following: